 Opened: The first version of the Apollo Theatre opened in 1916 or earlier.
-It's in the 1916 city directory.
+It's in the 1916 city directory with an address of 5552 Hollywood Blvd.
 The location was just west of Western Ave., between Western and St. Andrews Place.

 A replacement building was planned in 1919 to be erected nearby, east of Wilton Pl.
 Cinema Treasures researcher Joe Vogel found an article in the November 8, 1919 issue of the paper Holly Leaves, available on Google Books, that discussed the plans of architect C.S.
 Albright for the new theatre.
-Although this project didn't happen, Albright did get to do the replacement building a year later on the site of the original Apollo.
+Although this project didn't happen, Albright did get to do the replacement building a year later just east of the original Apollo.

-Architect: C.S.
-Albright designed the second Apollo building in 1920.
-Joe Vogel found this item in the August 11, 1920 issue of Builder and Engineering News:
+Joe Vogel found this item about the deal in the August 11, 1920 issue of Builder and Engineering News:

-The second Apollo opened early in 1921.
+The second Apollo opened February 17, 1921.
 Again thanks to Joe Vogel for the research.
 He found this item in the February 9, 1921 issue of The Film Daily:

 Status: Closed in 1975, gutted by fire in 1976 and demolished soon after.